 To further support our recipients in both Scotland and Northern Ireland we are applying our award policies more flexibly during this difficult time.
-We have summarised Some of the key changes below and can continue to apply these flexible policies until the end of June 2021.
+We have summarised some of the key changes below and can continue to apply these flexible policies until the end of June 2021.

 With effect from the 1st March 2020, ILF Scotland can continue to pay all awards in full (less any recipient contribution) to allow recipients/award managers to use this to continue to pay their PAs and care providers.
 We will do this automatically unless a recipient asks us to reduce or suspend their award.